 The council will prepare a timeline for the school year that includes due dates for all required reporting and other activities/tasks that the council agrees to assume or participate in.
-The timeline will assist in preparation of agendas to be sure the council accomplishes their work in a timely manner

-The council consists of the principal, 1 school employee who is elected every 2 years, and 4 parent members, half of whom are elected in even years and half in odd years.
+The timeline will assist in preparation of agendas to be sure the council accomplishes their work in a timely manner.
+The council consists of the principal, Matthew Graham, 3 school employees are elected in odd years, and 8 parent members, half of whom are elected in even years and half in odd years.
 In the event there is a tie vote in an election, the principal shall flip a coin to determine the outcome.

-The chair conducts the meetings, makes assignments and requests reports on assignments.
+The chair conducts the meetings makes assignments and requests reports on assignments.
 In the absence of the chair the vice-chair shall conduct meetings.